docsforadobe/premiere-plugin-guide/docs/exporters/additional-details.rst

 Naming Your Exporter
 ********************************************************************************

-Encore only uses the MPEG2-DVD and MPEG2 Blu-ray formats for transcoding to MPEG2- DVD and MPEG2 Blu-ray formats, respectively.
-Currently it looks for the substrings "MPEG2- DVD", "MPEG2 Blu-ray" and "H.264 Blu-ray" in the exporter name to identify the video format of the exporter, and to enable it within the Encore UI.
+Encore only uses the MPEG2-DVD and MPEG2 Blu-ray formats for transcoding to MPEG2-DVD and MPEG2 Blu-ray formats, respectively.
+Currently it looks for the substrings "MPEG2-DVD", "MPEG2 Blu-ray" and "H.264 Blu-ray" in the exporter name to identify the video format of the exporter, and to enable it within the Encore UI.
 So the format name returned from exporter plug-in should contain one of these as a substring, in order for it to be usable within Encore.

 For example "My MPEG2 Blu-ray", "Accelerated MPEG2-DVD", etc. Please avoid using the exact same names as the built-in formats to avoid conflict.

 Naming Your Output
 ********************************************************************************

 Encore uses the exporters to create elementary video and audio streams (muxing is switched to off during transcoding).
-The output file extensions should be standard ones: .m2v for MPEG2- DVD, MPEG2 Blu-ray video formats, .m4v for H.264 Blu-ray; .ac3 for Dolby audio, .wav for PCM, .mpa for MPEG-1 Layer 2.
+The output file extensions should be standard ones: .m2v for MPEG2-DVD, MPEG2 Blu-ray video formats, .m4v for H.264 Blu-ray; .ac3 for Dolby audio, .wav for PCM, .mpa for MPEG-1 Layer 2.

 Parameters
 ********************************************************************************